maciejsaw/supersimple-extensible-function/README.md

 ## Demo with annotations
 Take a look at this simple scenario when we add a sidebar to a website.
 This will show you what can happen in several days when you work on your code, and how the extensibleFunction can help you to organise the code
-* DAY 1: First, we only add a basic functionality, which is showing and hiding the sidebr
+* DAY 1: First, we only add a basic functionality, which is showing and hiding the sidebar
-* DAY 2: Our product onwer asked to add a popup.
+* DAY 2: Our product onwer asked to add a different feature: popup
-* DAY 3: We found out a bug that popup overlaps the menu.
-We decided that before the menu is opened, all the popups/tooltips should be hidden.
+* DAY 3: We found out a bug that popup overlaps the menu - We decided that before the menu is opened, all the popups should be hidden
-* DAY 4: Our product owner asked to add analytics tracking.
+* DAY 4: Our product owner asked to add analytics tracking

 Without the extensibleFunction, on DAY 3 you would scatter your code accross different files.
 After some time a simple function to open a sidebar will become bloated and harder to maintain.